vickyhella/vickyhella.github.io/docs/development-basics/docker/create-dockerfile.md

 :::info

-If you want to run your containers in teh background, run the `-d` flag:
+If you want to run your containers in the background, run the `-d` flag:

 ```bash
 docker run -d -p 3000:3000 my-node-app